MrHaribo/mrharibo.github.io/usermanagement/index.md

 > Notice that choosing the acrifactId "Account" results in the Service projects: Account, AccountService, and AccountDB.
 The Account project it self is not used for anything but is required for the Maven project Hierarchy.

-Build and Run the AccountDB as a *Service Container*.
-Also start the AccountService project either *Native* or as a *Service Container*.
+Build and Run the AccountDB as a *Service Container* and start the AccountService project either *Native* or as a *Service Container*.
+In this case it is necessary to at least start the AccountDB simultaneously with the AccountService to prevent any timimng issues.

 ## Test Client